 A more scientific method for obtaining a more accurate and representative sample of the different nationalities and age groups would be to seek aid from the hotel managers.
-However, I rejected ver, majority of the questions sure in the unstructured this probability because my aim of study was not on tourists staying is is so because unstructured questions (open-e in these beach hotels only but also to provide for tourists generally a nove over interaction where the respondent is free to express his inclusive of non beach hotel tourists like the shoe string travellers views time giving a more elaborate picture.
-It is a good method, ro staying in 'cheaper' places in Georgetown or those staying in youth it ertra voluntary information from him.
-The assumption behind hostels, etc. The probability of their being one of my respondents this method in that any hit of information provided is within to the is provided for using my basis of selection.
-Understanding of the study.
+However, I rejected this probability because my aim of study was not on tourists staying in these beach hotels only but also to provide for tourists generally inclusive of non beach hotel tourists like the shoe string travellers staying in 'cheaper' places in Georgetown or those staying in youth hostels, etc. The probability of their being one of my respondents is provided for using my basis of selection.